votingworks/arlo/README.md

 ### Supported election types, audit methods, and processes

-Arlo currently supports ballot polling risk-limiting audits of single or multi-winner plurality contests.
-Only one targeted contest is supported at this time, although mutliple instances of the tool may also be run in parallel if multiple targeted contests are desired.
-If multiple jurisdictions are participating in the audit, ballot manifests and vote/ballot totals for each jurisdiction must be manually combined.
-Votes from individual audited ballots are currently recorded & tallied manually, then entered into the tool as totals.
+Arlo currently supports multiple risk-limiting audit methods, including:
+- ballot polling
+- batch comparison
+- ballot comparison
+- hybrid (ballot polling & ballot comparison)

+Arlo also supports:
+- single jurisdiction or multi-jurisdiction audits
+- single winner or multi-winner contests
+- auditing multiple contests simultaneously, both within and across jurisdictions (via independent sampling with maximum overlap, due to Rivest's Consistent Sampler)

+At present, only plurality elections are supported, as they are the predominant election method in the United States.

 ### Statistical methods